mkCoding/ISSLocationAPI/README.md

 ## Description
-Created project that gets the latest location of the ISS satalite ever 1 second and presents it to the UI
+Created project that gets the latest location of the **ISS (International Space Station)** satalite ever 1 second and presents it to the UI

 ## What I learned
 - How to get latest updates and continuously update UI screen